1898 Cincinnati Reds season: Regular season

 The Cincinnati Reds came into the 1898 season with high hopes, and hoping not to have a late season collapse, which had happened the previous three seasons.

 The club retained manager Buck Ewing for a fourth season, and made a few player changes in the off-season.
 Cincinnati was involved in a seven player trade with the Pittsburgh Pirates, as the Reds sent Bill Gray, Jack McCarthy, Billy Rhines, Pop Schriver and Ace Stewart to the Pirates for Pink Hawley, Mike Smith and $1,500.
 Hawley had a record of 18–18 with Pittsburgh in 1897, posting an ERA of 4.80.
 His best season was in 1895 with the Pirates, as he was 31–22 with a 3.18 ERA in a National League high 56 games pitched.
 Smith batted .310 with six home runs and 54 RBI with the Pirates in 1897.
-He also previously played for the Reds when they were members of the American Association, as he saw limited playing time in Cincinnati from 1886–1889.
+He also previously played for the Reds when they were members of the American Association, as he saw limited playing time in Cincinnati from 1886 to 1889.
 The Reds also acquired Algie McBride, who spent the 1897 season with the St. Paul Saints of the Western League, hitting .381 there.
 McBride had previous major league experience, appearing in nine games with the Chicago Colts in 1896.

 Jake Beckley led the offense, as he hit a solid .294 with a team high four home runs, while earning 72 RBI.
 Tommy Corcoran led the club with 87 RBI, while Mike Smith hit a team best .342, as well as hitting one home run and driving in 66 runners.

 On the mound, Hawley was very solid, going 27–11 with a 3.37 ERA in 43 games pitched.
 Ted Breitenstein cracked the 20 win plateau, as he was 20–14 with a 3.42 ERA.
 Frank Dwyer and Bill Dammann each went 16–10.